-Kevin Groh Senior Vice President, Corporate Affairs and Communications
+Kevin Groh Senior Vice President, Corporate Affairs and Communication

-As at December 28, 2019, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control over 574,962 common shares, which represented approximately 16% of the outstanding common shares of the Company.
+As at January 1, 2022, the directors and executive officers of the Company, as a group, excluding Mr. Galen G. Weston, beneficially owned, directly or indirectly, or exercised control over 144,491 common shares, which represented approximately 0.04% of the outstanding common shares of the Company.